EduardoRenz/clean-arch-from-go-horse/Readme.md

 ## Steps to do in this branch

+tip: start with all in purchase endpoint

 - Move database connection data to a define file

-- Move all the logics in every endpoint to a respective controller.
+- Move all the logics in every endpoint to a respective UseCase.

-  ex: wallet should have a WalletController

-- Wallet Controller should have get() and getByCurrency methods

-- Start creating tests for every controller, can be a tess file per controller

-- Create entities, example: Wallet should have a Wallet Object
-- Entities should have a toObject public method (maybe optional)
+  - Create User Entity
+  - Create User Repositories (Interface, Postgres and Mocked)
+  - Create User UseCases
+  - Create Tests for UserUseCases, User

+- Make this for all others if possible